7 Best Hosting Providers Compared for 2026

 When creating a website, both the domain name and web hosting are essential components, each serving a distinct purpose.

 • Domain Name: Think of the domain name as your website’s address on the internet.
-It’s what users type into their browsers to find your site, like ‘distantexist.com.’
+It’s what users type into their browsers to find your site, like ‘nomad-den.com.’
 Without a domain name, people wouldn’t have an easy way to locate your website.

 • Web Hosting: Web hosting, on the other hand, is where your website’s files, images, and content are stored.
 It’s like the physical space that your website occupies on the internet.
 Without web hosting, your domain name would be an empty address with no content for visitors to see.

 In essence, the domain name points to the web hosting, allowing users to access the website you’ve built.
 Both are essential for getting your site online and making it accessible to the world.
-That said, you can technically have a domain without hosting — such as when using a platform that provides built-in hosting.
+That said, you can technically have a domain without hosting, such as when using a platform that provides built-in hosting.
 But hosting without a domain leaves you without an address for people to find you.

 Web Hosting Essentials